 28. A false witness will perish, but one who listens will speak forever.

-29. A wicked man hardens his face, but as for the upright, he makes his ways firm.
+29. A wicked man makes his face hard, but as for the upright, he establishes his ways.

 30. There is no wisdom, nor understanding, nor counsel against the